- Year 7 Camp

 - Duke of Edinburgh's Award Camp

 Each September, Year 10 students have the opportunity to embark on an unforgettable journey to Central Australia and the Top End.
 For 11 days students explore iconic Australian landmarks including Kata Tjuta, Watarrka and Kakadu national parks, Alice Springs, Mataranka, Katherine and Darwin.

 Study Tours to Italy and Japan

 Young Mercy Leadership Program and Dublin PilgrimageThe Young Mercy Leadership Program’s pilgrimage to Dublin provides students with an opportunity to engage with the places important in the life and ministry of Catherine McAuley and the early women of Mercy.
 Held every two years, students from across the globe gather in Dublin for a conference at the Mercy International Centre.
 You can learn more about the pilgrimage here Mercy International Association

-World Youth DaySenior students have the opportunity to attend World Youth Day (WYD) which is held every four years in various locations around the world.
+World Youth DaySenior students have the opportunity to attend World Youth Day (WYD) which is held every three years in various locations around the world.
 The event is open to all young people (aged 15 to 35) to gather in celebration of unity in faith across cultures.
 The next WYD will be held in Panama City in January 2019.